aimeerivers/aimeerivers.github.io/.copilot/rules/blog-post-rules.md

 - Include links to relevant resources, GitHub repos, and external tools
 - Share both successes and failures/challenges honestly
 - Provide working examples or demos when possible
+- **Add assumption notes** at the top of technical posts (e.g., "This post assumes you're using...")
+- **Include FAQ/Questions sections** for complex tutorials to address practical concerns
+- **Add contact information** at the end encouraging readers to share experiences

 ### Language and Grammar